avishekdas45/NETFLIX-data-analysis/README.md

 - **Popular Genres:** Drama and International content dominate across countries.
 - **Top Contributing Countries:** The United States leads by far, followed by India and the UK.
 - **Target Audience:** TV-MA and TV-14 are the most common ratings, indicating a tilt toward mature audiences.
-- **Recent Additions:** Newer content is primarily focused on drama, documentaries, and thrillers.

 ---